nathan-mohapatra/ucd-reinforcement-learning/README.md

 ```
 - Run your commands utilizing either `nohup` or `screen`.
 These will enable you to exit the terminal with your script still running.

+Be aware that training this model will take several hours, even on high-end GPU servers!
+This is unavoidable.

 ## Part 1: Problem Representation
 For the Q learner, we must represent the game as a set of states, actions, and rewards.
 OpenAI Gym offers two versions of game environments: one which offers the state as the game display (image) and one which offers the state as the hardware RAM (array).
 I explained why the former is easier for the agent to learn from.